 \section{Appendix B: Analysis of model residuals}

-Partial dependence profiles are not the only technique for explaining model behaviour.
+Partial dependence profiles are not the only technique for explaining model behavior.
 Residual analysis can also be used for the purpose of model comparison.

-In Figure \ref{fig:residuals}, we show a set of residuals analysis inspired by the work of \cite{UNWIN2003553}.
-It shows that the models' residuals are correlated so the models similarly underestimate or overestimate the data, which may be a result of large noise in the target variable.
+In Figures \ref{fig:residuals2} and \ref{fig:residuals}, we show a set of residuals analysis inspired by the work of \cite{UNWIN2003553}.
+It shows that the models' residuals are correlated, so the models similarly underestimate or overestimate the data, which may result from large noise in the target variable.